Carlos-BI/engineering-education/async.md

 The point of this [closure](https://en.wikipedia.org/wiki/Closure_(computer_programming)) is to allow the executor to not waste its time continuously checking to see if a future can make progress.
 Instead, we will require each future to tell us when it can make progress.
-So now when poll returns `Poll::Pending`, we know that the future can't make progress and that the futures will have arranged for its self to be "woken up" (by something <!-- I wanted to use the word task here but I don't think I would work as it might seem that another future is what will do the waking, that's not necessarily the case as anything can call it. --> else calling the `wake()` function) when it can make progress.
+So now when poll returns `Poll::Pending`, we know that the future can't make progress and that all futures will have arranged themselves to be "woken up" (by something <!-- I wanted to use the word task here but I don't think I would work as it might seem that another future is what will do the waking, that's not necessarily the case as anything can call it. --> else calling the `wake()` function) when they are ready to make progress.
 This `wake()` function is created by the executor so that it can keep track of which futures can be polled. <!-- doesn't flow -->

-Let's try to add this to our pseudo executor. we'll keep a list of futures that can make progress and make the `wake()` function add the current future back to the list.
+Let's try to add this to our pseudo executor.
+We'll keep a list of futures that can make progress and make the `wake()` function add the current future back to the list.
 Here is the pseudo implementation.

 <!-- I really dont like this code. make more rusty (less psudo)  -->